 Sure, you can spend more time and make rather more interesting and higher-performing kites than the type described here.

 But the ultra-simple diamond described below will provide the all-important early success that you need.
-Then, you might end up really motivated to progress further in the hobby.
+Then you might end up really motivated to progress further in the hobby.

 Great durability or crash-resistance is not a priority here, since you just want to see your creation fly, right?
 ASAP!

-After a bit of the inevitable wear-and-tear, you can just patch things up with a bit of tape.
+After a bit of the inevitable wear and tear, you can just patch things up with a bit of tape.
 If worst comes to worst, it's not hard to quickly whip up another kite.

-On this site, there's more kite-making info than you can poke a stick at :-)
+On this site, there's more kite-making info than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Suitable sail material is all around, just about anywhere you look.
 It just has to be light.
 The lighter the better.
-Serious kite-makers tend to turn up their noses at plastic, but the truth is, it's a fantastic material for your very first kite.
+Serious kite-makers tend to turn up their noses at plastic, but the truth is it's a fantastic material for your very first kite.
 Here's a list of possibilities:

 Here's the trick with basic kite-making using wooden dowel—if your finished kite bends like crazy and flops about on the end of the line without flying well, the dowel is too narrow.
 Go up a size or two and try again!
 At the other extreme, if your kite needs a fresh breeze to even look like flying, your dowel is far too thick and heavy.
 Go down a size or two and try again!
 A light wind is all the kite should need.